filipowm/BooGi/README.md

 The content would be written by developers (and not only!) and what better than writing it in Markdown!
-And since this needs to be user friendly documentation, we also needed rich embeds, syntax highlighting and more customisations.
+And since this needs to be user friendly documentation, we also needed rich embeds, syntax highlighting and more customizations.
 End goal is to have a powerful and simple template which could be used by anyone who needs to have documentation as code and beautiful site generated out of it.

 To serve all these requirements, we decided to use Gatsby + MDX (Markdown + JSX) to extend markdown and used a neat consistent theme like the one at [GitBook](https://www.gitbook.com) and deployed as docker containers.

+It is a fork of https://github.com/hasura/gatsby-gitbook-starter.
+Intention is to improve Gitbook to provide more features, make look-and-feel more similar to Gitbook, make it more configurable and easier to start.

 ## 🔥 Features
 - Write using Markdown / [MDX](https://github.com/mdx-js/mdx)